garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 ignored it.

-Around the 10k mark, I felt like I needed to pee and I decided it was best to pull off really quick around 10k and pee.
+Around the 10k mark, I felt like I needed to pee and I decided it was best to pull off really quick to pee.
 Again, I felt calm about that decision and that it was a good decision.
 After peeing, I could see my friend Brian otu in frnt of me and I made my way back up to him.
 It was nice to have someone to run with for a